Gosport Borough must continue with 'winning mentality' against Chesham United

 Manager Lee Molyneaux is pleased with the way his players are responding after a slow start.

-They know they have to be on their game in Buckinghamshire on Saturday.
+They know they have to be on their game on Saturday and will look to put on a show in front of their home fans.

 'The mood has been lifted after the last couple of games,’ said Molyneaux.